WALSH/LANGAN INTRODUCTION

 The earliest sketches I have for the peasant in Ireland are from the famine year of 1847 (see 1847 Famine Pictures ).
 The next dated image is from 1874 (see Emigration ).
 I have a lot of images from 1880 to at least the turn of the century.
 These images show that there was not much change in the attire of the Irish peasant.
 Be sure to also look at what everyone was wearing on the following pages: Famine 1880 , Irish Peasant 1897 , Turf, Land Issues, and Transportation

 While women's skirts appear to have become a little shorter over time, there is little other change in their attire.
 They wore full long skirts over petticoats sometimes with an apron on top.
 Their petticoats were frequently died a bright red.
-For warmth they wore capes and shawls.
+Red petticoats were frequently mentioned by travelers in Ireland.
+For warmth women wore capes and shawls.
 Hear covering include kerchiefs and occasionally a bonnet.
 Women are frequently seen bare footed.

 Men wore either straight-legged paints or knee britches and almost always have on clogs or boots.
 There was a wide range of types of hats and caps for men and boys.